 You will spend at least 4 years as a Biomedical Science student in this university.
-This programme will provide a good platform for you to learn and to grow to be a holistic, competent Biomedical Science graduate.
-We hope you will make full use of your time for self-development to become knowledgeable, skilful and ethical with our guidance.
+This programme will provide a good platform for you to learn and grow to be a holistic, competent Biomedical Science graduate.
+We hope you will make full use of the opportunities provided for self-development and to be knowledgeable, skilful and ethical.